SEARCH RFS:

 Experts suggest taking chromium in the morning on an empty stomach or with food.

 However, avoid taking chromium with insulin and other diabetes medication without your doctor’s permission.
 There’s a risk your blood sugar levels may drop dangerously low.
-In addition, take chromium away from thyroid medication or antacids as it may affect absorption.
+I want to note, this risk of low blood sugar exists with insulin and insulin-like products, whether you include it with chromium or not.

 Do Chromium Supplements Have Side Effects?